DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 A company uses an organization in AWS Organizations to manage several AWS accounts that the company's developers use.
 The company requires all data to be encrypted in transit.

 Multiple Amazon S3 buckets that were created in developer accounts allow unencrypted connections.
-A DevOps engineer **must enforce encryption of data in transit for all existing S3 buckets that are created in accounts in the organization. **
+A DevOps engineer **must enforce encryption of data in transit for all existing S3 buckets that are created in accounts in the organization**.

 Which solution will meet these requirements?